mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 {{% /alert %}}

 ## Download
 At the time this post was written the latest release of R is version 3.6.3.
+It has been updated to the latest release version 4.0.2 of R for MacOS High Sierra or higher.

+For newer versions of R than 3.6.3 the steps described below are the same and still correct, but start with a newer version of the downloaded package file of R. The screenshots in this post have not been updated, therefore what you see during your installation can differ with respect to the version number shown in the screenshots.

 {{% alert warning %}}
 For macOS there are two downloads for R available on the [R-project website](https://cloud.r-project.org/).
 To see which version of macOS is installed on your mac, click on {{< icon name="apple" pack="fab" >}} in the menu bar and select ‘About This Mac’.